Skip to content

 Alyria is the endpoint agent-governance platform for the AI agents your people run.
-It governs what every agent may do, detects what it did, and brokers secrets encrypted under keys you hold and can revoke.
-Six modules cooperate across two pillars: APG (Agent Policy Governance, prevention) and ADR (Agent Detection & Response, detection), on a mesh where fleet data stays encrypted under keys you hold.
+It governs what every agent may do, detects what it did, and keeps fleet data encrypted by default under an envelope key we delete on account termination or request (a crypto-shred, nothing to configure); enterprises can bring their own KMS key and verify revocation in their own CloudTrail.
+Six modules cooperate across two pillars: APG (Agent Policy Governance, prevention) and ADR (Agent Detection & Response, detection).

 The path of a request